 - The OSTP memo directs agencies to ensure the same outcome, but recognizes that one size does not fit all, and that different disciplines and research practices will require different processes.
 Each agency is directed to develop a policy and process relevant to their funding area, and to coordinate with each other and avoid unnecessary complexity.

 - Keep an eye out for guidance from your funding agencies, and notices from Duke research support organizations.
-Some details that are beginning to emerge from funding agencies already are linked below.

 - There is nothing in this policy that requires or even encourages you to pay article processing charges (APCs) to journals to make your work open access via a journal.